Rise Beyond Margins: Empowering Inclusive Scholarship

 This year, I’m reaching out to communities that truly believe in elevating underrepresented voices and supporting scholars like me.

-As noted in a recent update below, this campaign allowed me to complete my primary goal of making it to APSA and participating in the job market.
+As noted in the updates, this campaign allowed me to complete my primary goal of making it to APSA and ongoing participation in the job market.
 I am truly appreciative, humbled, and excited about having been able to accomplish those very difficult tasks, especially as an independent scholar.
-The next phase of this journey will continue what I have called a community‑funded postdoc - a model for community‑driven scholarship when there is a lack of institutional support for advancing our work forward.
-I am in the process of providing more details on the next phase and writing an article about this concept, so please stay tuned!
+The next phase of this journey will continue what I have called a community‑funded postdoc or research initiative- a model for community‑driven scholarship when there is a lack of substantive institutional support for advancing our work forward.
+I hope to share that article about this concept, so please stay tuned!

 Concluding Remarks

-I hope that with my continued resilience, I will be able to serve as an example to other dreamers and scholars, to never give up, to keep fighting, and to continue exploring creative and resourceful ways to maintain momentum, give back, and pay it forward.
+I hope that with my continued resilience, I will be able to serve as just one example to other dreamers and scholars to stay resilient and keep fighting, and to continue exploring creative and resourceful ways to maintain momentum, give back, and pay it forward.

 I am choosing to remain resilient in the efforts to redefine academic excellence and rise as a change-making scholar, writer, and educator.